fetchai/docs-archived/docs/i_nets/quickstart-bw1.md

 2. Import a private key from [AW-1](./quickstart-aw1.md) into the `fetchcli` following these [instructions](/ledger_v2/cli-keys/#importing-a-private-key-generated-from-the-agent-framework).

-3. Delegate some of your stake to the one of the existing validators that are running following these [instructions](/ledger_v2/governance/#stake-delegation)
+3. Delegate some of your stake to the one of the existing validators that are running following these [instructions](/ledger_v2/governance/#stake-delegation).
+The full list of validators can be found [on the block explorer](https://explore-agentworld.prod.fetch-ai.com/validators) but the table at the bottom of this page shows these for convenience.

-The full list of validators can be found [on the block explorer](https://explore-agentworld.prod.fetch-ai.com/validators).
-For convience the operator addresses are summarised below:
+4. Vote on at least one governance proposal following these [instructions](/ledger_v2/governance/#voting-on-a-proposal).

 | Validator | Operator Address |
 | --------- | --------------------------------------------------- |